aws/aws-nitro-enclaves-cli/README.md

   - 'eif_utils': Utilities for the EIF files, focused mostly on building EIFs

   - 'enclave_build': A tool which builds EIF files starting from a Docker image and pre-existing binary blobs (such as those from 'blobs')

+  - 'examples': Basic examples of enclaves.
+One example is the hello world enclave.

   - 'include': The header files exposed by the Nitro Enclaves kernel module used by the Nitro CLI